ivankrato/raspberry-pi-cdplayer/README.md

 # raspberry-pi-cdplayer

 Raspberry Pi CD/MP3 player usable with PiFace CAD 2 and with web/mobile interface.
-It autoplays audio and MP3 CDs and MP3s from USB disks and is controllable from web interface, Android app or PiFace CAD 2 module (including IR remote controll).
+It autoplays audio and MP3 CDs and MP3s from USB disks and is controllable from web interface, Android app or PiFace CAD 2 module (including IR remote control).

 Written in Python/React/React Native.

-Made as a bachelor's thesis at University of South Bohemia.
+Originally written by Ivan Trams Kratochvíl (https://github.com/ivankrato) Modified by Joe Hartley (https://github.com/joehartley3) to use the MusicBrainz database for CD track lists

 ## Requirements